 - 1 egg, lightly beaten

-3 Taking large spoonfuls, drop the batter mixture over the berries.
-Place in the oven and bake for 30 minutes or until the berry mixture is bubbly and the topping is nicely browned.
+5 Bake: Bake for 30 minutes at 350°F, or until the berry mixture is bubbly and the topping is nicely browned.

 Great served with whipped cream or vanilla ice cream.